Stable classification of 4-manifolds with 3-manifold fundamental groups: Stable diffeomorphism classification from bordism groups

 \begin{lemma} The map $\psi_{c,\sigma}\colon H_1(X;\bbZ)\to \bbZ/2$ is a well-defined homomorphism. \end{lemma}

-\begin{proof} First we will show that $\psi_{c,\sigma}$ does not depend on the bordism class of \mbox{$\lbrack M \xrightarrow{c} X \rbrack$.} For any spin bordism $g\colon W\to X$ the regular preimage of an embedding $S\to X$ is a spin bordism between the regular preimages in the two boundaries of the cobordism.
-Now the independence of the choice of $c$ follows from the fact that the Arf invariant is a bordism invariant.
+\begin{proof} First we will show that $\psi_{c,\sigma}$ only depends on the bordism class of \mbox{$\lbrack M \xrightarrow{c} X \rbrack$.} For any spin bordism $g\colon W\to X$, the regular preimage of an embedding $S\to X$ is a spin bordism between the regular preimages in the two boundaries of the cobordism, and the Arf invariant is an isomorphism from two-dimensional spin bordism to $\Z/2$.